 Conveying an advertising message with emotional appeal is a proven method for successfully influencing the desired outcome of that advertisement.
 Color plays a big role in shaping the emotional depth of an advertisement.
 Each shade, hue, and pigment has an effect on the viewer, and on brand perception itself.
 Therefore, choosing the right color palette for a visual advertisement is one of the most important steps.

-At Sparkhouse we have over 15 years of working experience with creating video marketing.
+At Sparkhouse we are a video marketing production company that has over 15 years of working experience with creating video marketing campaigns.
 Speaking from that experience, it is no small task choosing colors for an advertisement.
 The palette will affect the choice of props, costumes, backdrops, logos, text, and possibly even location.
 Depending on the intended outcome, the palette may have lighter shades or darker tints.
 There should be one palette for the overall video and a separate one for each character, if any, featured in the video.

 From Hearing to Feeling